WORSHIP PROJECT SIZE

 The Beacon of Hope Church of God project was to design a new entry for the existing worship center.
 Beacon of Hope repurposed a former National Guard armory as their church facilities.
-The congregation expressed two main concerns.
-First of all, the building was not recognizable as a worship center.
-Second, the Church lacked a prominent front entry.
+Above all, the congregation expressed two main concerns.
+Firstly, the building was not recognizable as a worship center.
+Secondly, the Church lacked a prominent front entry.

 To address the first concern, the design includes a new illuminated tower.
 This approach offered a cost conscious option to make the Worship Center recognizable.

 To address the second concern, Foshee Architecture designed a covered drop off and breezeway to help define the entrance.
-Most noteworthy, the entrance door remains in the same location.
+In addition, the entrance door remains in the same location.
 Consequently, the interior did not need expensive reconfiguration.

-Overall, the design repeats some of the architectural features existing on the building to adress the congregation’s concerns.
+In conclusion, the design repeats some of the architectural features existing on the building to address the congregation’s concerns.